SaraPettinari/ekg_aggregation_lib/README.md

 # Aggregation Query Library

-A query library for executing and managing EKG aggregation queries.
+A query library for specifying and executing EKG aggregation queries.

 ## 🛠️ Setup